 In addition to the support from CODE, Lakehead Public Schools has partnered with the Thunder Bay Multicultural Association to present this opportunity to Lakehead Public Schools newcomer students.

-Della Glenn from the Council of Ontario Directors of Education (CODE) will be in attendance at the Camp on Thursday, July 12 at 10:30 a.m.
+Della Glenn from the Council of Ontario Directors of Education (CODE) was in attendance at the Camp on Thursday, July 12 at 10:30 a.m.